sm4561/shubham-dsa-practice/leetcode/10-Regular-Expression-Matching/README.md

+:::writing{id="14729", title="README for LeetCode 10: Regular Expression Matching", variant="standard"}

 Regular Expression Matching (LeetCode #10) ✅

 Link to Problem on LeetCode

 Problem Statement:-

-Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*', where:
+Implement regular expression matching between a string s and a pattern p, where:

 '.' → Matches any single character.

-'*' → Matches zero or more of the preceding element.
+'*' → Matches zero or more occurrences of the preceding element.

-The matching must cover the entire input string (not partial).
+Matching must cover the entire string, not just a substring.

 Key Assumptions:

-Every '*' will always have a valid preceding character.
+Each '*' in the pattern will always have a valid preceding character.

-The input string and pattern only contain lowercase English letters, '.', and '*'.
+The pattern and string only contain lowercase English letters, '.', and '*'.

 Input lengths: